Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 260 should theoretically be a lot faster than the Radeon HD 7770 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 260 should be 55% quicker than the Radeon HD 7770 in general, due to its higher data rate. (explain)

-Texel RateThe Radeon HD 7770 is a little bit (approximately 9%) more effective at AF than the GeForce GTX 260. (explain)
+Texel RateThe Radeon HD 7770 will be just a bit (approximately 9%) faster with regards to AF than the GeForce GTX 260. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison